-The 2015 Osgoode Cup will be held on the 14th and 15th of March, this website will be updated with information as it becomes available in the days and weeks leading up to the annual event.
+Dates for the 2016 Osgoode Cup will be announced shortly, and this website will be updated with information as it becomes available in the days and weeks leading up to the event.

 Participants will compete in pairs of two presenting before a panel of judges with regard to an appeal or motions case.
 As a case before appeal it is a ‘lawyer’s court’ without witnesses or juries where the facts are generally not in dispute but rather the focus is on legal issues.